-America’s young people deserve nothing less than our constant focus on their safety and our firm commitment to protect every child who is entrusted to our care at BGCHC.
+America’s young people deserve nothing less than our constant focus on their safety and our firm commitment to protect every child entrusted to our care at BGCHC.

 We work every day to create a safe, fun environment so kids can have every opportunity to be successful in life.
 We have ZERO tolerance for inappropriate behavior of any kind, including child sexual abuse or misconduct, and we put resources behind that stance.

-Culture of Safety: BGCHC continually updates robust safety policies, programs and training for our staff and volunteers that are designed to promote child safety and protect young people from threats that are present in our society.
-We implement layers of safety policies and guidelines to keep our kids safe including:
+Culture of Safety: BGCHC continually updates robust safety policies, programs, and training for our staff and volunteers designed to promote child safety and protect young people from threats in our society.
+We implemented the following safety policies and guidelines to keep our kids safe:

-BGCHC has a dedicated safety committee to provide input and guidance on comprehensive safety policies protect youth – including, but not limited to, supervision, transportation, communication and prohibiting private one-on-one contact.
+BGCHC has a dedicated safety committee to provide input and guidance on comprehensive safety policies to protect youth – including, but not limited to, supervision, transportation, communication, and prohibiting private one-on-one contact.

-24-hour Toll-free Child Safety Hotline: We encourage all staff, members and families to report any incident or situation they feel is unsafe.
-Through our national partnership with Praesidium, one of the nation’s leading safety experts, BGCHC members and staff have access to a confidential 24-hour toll-free Child Safety Hotline, 866-607-SAFE (7233) or email .
+24-hour Toll-free Child Safety Hotline: We encourage all staff, members, and families to report any incident or situation they feel is unsafe.
+Through our national partnership with Praesidium, one of the nation’s leading safety experts, BGCHC members and staff have access to a confidential 24-hour toll-free Child Safety Hotline, 866-607-SAFE (7233) or email SafeClub@Praesidiuminc.com.

-Mandatory Background Checks: Mandatory criminal background checks are required every year for every staff and board member.
+Mandatory Background Checks: Mandatory criminal background checks are required yearly for every staff and board member.
 In addition, criminal background checks are required for any volunteer who has direct contact with children.
-All potential employees and volunteers are also run through the National Sex Offender Registry..
+All potential employees and volunteers are also run through the National Sex Offender Registry.